rdx-aegse/yamcs_system_demo/README.md

 ![architecture diagram](/docs/architecture.jpg)

+More details available on the [data flow for TM, TC and events at the packet level](/docs/architecture-tmtcevents.jpg).

 The YAMCS mission databases are generated as CSV files.
 Since YAMCS expects XLS files, in this demonstration the CSVs are compiled into XLS files by the yamcs_server application.

 ## Getting started